TIT8/go-api/README.md

 6. &nbsp; Write the result on the HTTP header (200 or 406) and on the responsse to the javascript client.
 7. &nbsp; The Javascript client will handle the response and inform the user about the operation (inserting text on HTML).

+## Why redirect the HTML form to this API if JavaScript can handle HTTP requests with ease?

+Because the [Polimi website](https://github.com/valerionew/triennale-elettronica-polimi) is open source, it's important for future generations of students to have access to it and the ability to make changes.
+However, in JavaScript, how can we hide secret variables while maintaining an open-source project?
+These secret variables are crucial for accessing friendly captcha protection and the Telegram chat where messages are delivered.
+If these secrets are exploited, it could lead to misuse of the Telegram chat and render it unusable.

+You can refer to discussions [here](https://stackoverflow.com/questions/28890783/how-do-i-hide-a-variable-value-in-javascript) and [here](https://stackoverflow.com/questions/8520626/how-it-is-possible-to-not-expose-you-secret-key-with-a-javascript-oauth-library), which focus on the server-side approach.

+But it's important to remember that Telegram is just an API endpoint, and it's entirely possible to send messages to chats from the browser as well (see [here](https://stackoverflow.com/questions/73084236/send-message-to-telegram-through-html-form-using-javascript) for an example).
+The same applies to the verification API of friendly captcha, which you can find [here](https://docs.friendlycaptcha.com/#/verification_api).

 ## Testing

 ❗ **Try it sending a GET request** [^3]